 Les Eléments, Destouches &

-moves to Paris at the end of this year or at the beginning of
+moved to Paris at the end of 1722 or at the beginning of 1723,

-He earns his living by teaching harpsichord playing and composition.
+He earned his living by teaching harpsichord playing and composition.

-He also contributes to the Fair theatre provinding music
+He also worked for the Fair Theatre provinding music for

 Publication of the Treatise on Harmony